THE ONE OF A KIND AUDIO PLUG-IN

 TRACKSPACER - THE SECRET MIXING WEAPON OF PROFESSIONALS

 The Trackspacer plug-in features a 32 band EQ that reacts to the incoming sidechain signal.
 It analyses the spectrum of the sidechain and applies a reversed EQ curve to another track.
 As if by magic, Trackspacer creates space for the primary track by cutting the exact frequencies on other tracks.
 No more fighting for space for the vocal in a mix, or any other instrument for that matter.
-If you have a solo that needs to room to breathe then Trackspacer makes the task easy – complicated automation moves on your mix are a thing of the past!
+If you have a solo that needs the room to breathe then Trackspacer makes the task easy – complicated automation moves on your mix are a thing of the past!

 With the introduction of version 2.0 the Trackspacer plug-in got a host of improvements.
 Introducing M/S or L/R modes now you can apply the effect only to the mid-channel, the sides or anything in between.
 With the attack and release controls, you can set how Trackspacer reacts to the incoming signal and how it processes it, making it smoother or punchier like a regular compressor plug-in.